 Things are happening rapidly as you enter your third trimester of pregnancy.
 Your unborn child can smell a lot more scents and his growing size will lead you to gain more weight.
 Nourish yourself and these big changes in your developing baby by maintaining a well-balanced diet that includes more protein and DHA sources in your meal plan.

-Your developing baby is reacting to smells outside of the womb
+My developing baby is reaching to smells outside of the womb in the 7th month

 It’s hard to keep up with so many developments taking place in weeks 27 to 30 of your pregnancy.